Steps Once Admitted

 You may opt to request an evaluation of previously earned graduate-level course credits to find out if they can transfer and count toward your degree program.
 Approved transfer credits may change what coursework is required for you to complete your degree, so if you plan to request a transfer credit evaluation, we advise doing so as early as possible.
 You can also request a transfer-credit evaluation before you’ve confirmed your decision to attend.

-Once you activate your NetID, you can log in to other CSU systems such as RAMweb, the applicant and student portal.
-However, it may take up to an hour to access some information while our systems sync.
+Once you activate your NetID, you can log in to other CSU systems such as RAMweb, the portal where you will register for classes, view your grades, pay your bill, and more.

 Follow the steps to activate your NetID.
-You will be prompted to enter your NetID number (for example, C83XXXXXXX), which is available on your admissions dashboard.
-When activating your NetID, you will also create a password.
-This will also create your CSU email account.
+You will be prompted to enter your NetID (for example, C83XXXXXXX), which is available in your admissions dashboard.
+When activating your NetID, you will set a password.
+Activating your NetID will also create your CSU email account.

 If you need assistance activating your NetID, contact the Office of Admissions at (970) 491-6909 or [email protected].